dmrolfs/demesne/README.md

 demesne
 =======

-An open-source, opinionated framework for developing CQRS+ES systems using Scala and Akka.
+A tooklit for developing DDD+CQRS+ES systems using Scala and Akka.